lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-atomic-update-nested-documents.markdown

 ---
 layout: post
-title:  "Use atomic update on nested document with Solr 8"
+title:  "Use atomic update on nested documents with Solr 8"
 date:   2020-04-26 10:24:30 -0500
 categories: Solr
 ---